I've played racquetball for over 25 years. I've played in many tournaments, won championships, and, at best, ranked in the top three.

 Racquetball Starter Kit

-Purchase a Racquetball starter pack. is perfect for kids because It contains protective goggles, racquet, and balls.
+Purchase a Racquetball starter pack.
+Ektelon Starter Kit is perfect for kids because It contains protective goggles, a racquet, and balls.
 A friend of mine bought his boys the Ektelon Starter Kit, and they praised it.
 The protective eyewear worked great until they outgrew them.
-Ektelon Starter Kit

 I recommend all parents get the starter kit for their kids.
 Start them off right!